 The City University of New York – better known as CUNY – is the third-largest university system in the US and the largest concentrated in one urban area.
 Founded in 1961, CUNY is a unique collection of semi-independent colleges and schools brought together to provide affordable, accessible public higher education to the city of New York.
 It has succeeded resoundingly, building a highly diverse student body made up of one quarter each of white, black, and Latino students, with international students from more than 200 nations.
 The CUNY School of Professional Studies was founded in 2003 and dedicated to bringing educational opportunity to working adults and organizations in New York.

 The CUNY School of Professional Studies is ranked as one of the top online bachelor’s educators by U.S. News & World Report, including the CUNY online RN to BSN degree program.
 Because the School of Professional Studies was built on education for working adult and other nontraditional students, the only nursing program is calibrated for the needs of nurses in the field.
 With a curriculum based on the AACN Essentials of Baccalaureate Education for Professional Nursing Practice, the CUNY RN to BSN prepares nurses for leadership positions in acute care and other environments.
 CUNY’s commitment to accessibility includes some of the lowest tuition rates in the US, adding to CUNY’s best value status.
+In fact, students in online degree programs pay the New York State tuition rate and do not need to establish residency.

 University of Missouri at St. Louis